Where are you based and can I see your work in person?

 Shipping costs are calculated based on the price, weight and dimensions of the art work(s) and the shipping destination.
 Shipping costs include packaging and handling.
 Please note that art work may be subject to duties, taxes and/or fees according to your country's regulations.

 Please consult your local customs office for more details about duties and taxes.
-For a shipping cost estimate, please contact me by email or submit your inquiry via my contact page.
+For a shipping cost estimate, please contact me by email or submit your enquiry via my contact page.

 How will my large artwork be shipped to me?